Survival guide 2022

 Tentbooks for tents above 25m2

-The event takes place under Dutch law and this also brings…. some bureaucracy.
-We need a tent book manual of tents above the 25m2 (…WTF!)
-Yes, but to make thing easy, you can ask this at your rental place.
-Plus I will place an example copy in our Dreamcamp App group and fill in your details.
-Sorry for that.
-Any Q’s…?
-Please just call me
+The event takes place under Dutch law and this also brings some bureaucracy.
+We need a tent book manual of tents above 25m2.
+You can ask for this at your rental place.
+An example will be shown when you register your Dreamcamp.

 Fire extinguisher!

-Yes, we do like Fire but we love responsible fire.
-If you have a fire pit or a small burn planned please tell us you will receive a fire stone on the floor.
-BBQ?
-Cool but raise it from the ground, we don’t want burn scars see.
-Remember a fire(pit) should always be guarded. point some one out to stay with the fire or finish it.
-Therefore we ask everyone for a fire extinguisher + a bucket of water in camp (Seriously, a bucket of WATER is most of the time ALL YOU NEED) TIP: return the extinguisher to the shop afterwards.
+We love responsible fire.
+If you have a fire pit or a small burn planned please tell us; you will receive a fire stone on the floor if we have them available.
+Please raise fire pits and BBQs from the ground to prevent burn scars.
+Remember a fire(pit) should always be guarded.
+Bring a fire extinguisher and have a filled bucket of water in camp at all times.